Are you ready with your business continuity plan?

 New digital analytics are now demonstrating search results relating to questions like how to create a business continuity plan.
 So, I thought I would be proactive and outline some ideas, detailing some of the critical areas a business needs to focus upon:

 - Look at core services, and what is required to maintain your supply chain

 - Look at staff arrangements; communications and cross-skilling

-- Development and inform employees, customers and suppliers of your communications strategy
+- Develop and inform employees, customers and suppliers of your communications strategy

-- Consider financial implications, such as cash flow, cost increases and insurances
+- Consider financial implications, such as cash flow, cost increases and insurance

 - Align your plans with the official contingency plans.
 Particularly important with the current situation